 Timber harvesting has numerous environmental benefits because it is an important part of proper forest management.
 A managed forest allows for dead trees and wood waste to be removed from the floor, rather than lying idle and decaying.
 Similar to weeding a garden, this kind of removal allows for a healthier forest to emerge over time.
 A managed forest also makes for a stronger “carbon sink,” because healthy forests better absorb carbon dioxide than untouched forests.
 Managing forests creates a “win-win” situation.
 In addition to ensuring forest health, timber and wood waste can be converted into cellulosic ethanol, wood chips and pellets, and other forms of energy needed to meet our nation’s energy demand.

-As Chairman of the Agriculture Committee’s Subcommittee on Conservation and Forestry, as well as a member of the House Natural Resources Committee, I will continue oversight of the U.S. Forest Service and the various forest-related programs administered by USDA.
+As a member of both the Committees on Agriculture and Natural Resources, I will continue oversight of the U.S. Forest Service and the various forest-related programs administered by USDA.